 Daniela first encountered GIS while studying at Sofia University in Sofia, Bulgaria, where she was born and raised.
 After graduating, she worked as a consultant in a management consultancy company, before concluding that she wanted to dive even deeper into the potential of technology to tackle environmental problems on a global scale.
 With that in mind, she headed to the Technical University of Munich for a Master of Science degree in sustainable resource management.

 Her graduate work cemented her interest in pursuing GIS and remote sensing as a career.
-Picking a concentration in landscape management opened her eyes to the possibilities of remote sensing, harnessing the capabilities of the constellation of satellites that orbit Earth and monitoring its land, seas, and atmosphere.
+Picking a concentration in landscape management opened her eyes to the possibilities of remote sensing, harnessing the capabilities of the constellation of satellites that orbit Earth and monitor its land, seas, and atmosphere.

-"GIS and remote sensing provide you with an opportunity to solve problems on a larger scale and support local communities in every corner of the world" she explains.
+"GIS and remote sensing provide you with an opportunity to solve problems on a larger scale and support local communities in every corner of the world," she explains.
 "With the right tools, you can do all kinds of spatial analysis, correlation, and mapping."

 Daniela brings expertise in building geospatial applications based on optical and Synthetic Aperture Radar (SAR) satellite technologies.
-In her previous role as a Remote Sensing Analyst at ICEYE in Helsinki, Finland, she built solutions for agricultural and forest monitoring.
+In her previous role as a remote sensing analyst at ICEYE in Helsinki, Finland, she built solutions for agricultural and forest monitoring.

 Prior to joining ICEYE, she was part of an international team at GAF AG, a geoconsulting company in Munich, Germany, where she drove the development of applications for urban and forest monitoring and coordinated large-scale projects with the World Bank, Asian Development Bank, European Space Agency, and local communities within developing countries.